An airplane tacking off with Chicago Union Station in the background.

 • Your stop is South Bend Airport (SBN), the last stop on the line.

-• Both the Millennium and South Bend Stops are the endpoints, so you won’t be able to miss it.
+• Both the Millennium and South Bend Stops are the endpoints, so you won’t be able to miss them.

 • The ride takes about 2.5 hours.